Quality Childcare for Working Families

+Connecticut families, currently on the waitlist, can start enrolling in the Care 4 Kids program, the state’s primary child care support program.
 Care 4 Kids helps low- to moderate-income families in Connecticut pay for child-care costs.
-Many New Haven residents have benefited from this program, and across Connecticut, 98 percent of towns have families that receive Care 4 Kids funding.
+Across Connecticut, 98 percent of towns have families that receive Care 4 Kids funding.

 This is a column I wrote on Care 4 Kids back in January that I wanted to share.